 Chuck Yeager’s claim to fame is breaking the sound barrier.
 He’s the ultimate early adopter having served courageously as a test pilot.
 Think of how many Yeager-like early adopters you have in the sales force.
 Not many.
 Is your sales process not buyer focused and therefore too risky for sales reps to strap on without going down in flames?

 Last year at the beginning of Q2 your pipeline was healthy.
 You were on pace to hit your goals.
 Somehow the pipeline collapsed.
 By the end of the year 40% of your reps hadn’t made quota.
 So how were your forecasts so far off and can you trust your pipeline this year?
-As a companion resource to this article, answer the nine sales process evaluation questions on pages 280 – 281 of the annual workbook.
-Once you answer those questions, leverage this article to evaluate your sales process in the context of the buyer.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Chances are, poor adoption of your sales process played.
 Last year, companies made significant investments in training.
 The trend looks to continue this year.
 During onboarding, new hires were walked through the sales process.
 They all received a copy of the sales playbook.
 Now, that playbook is collecting dust on the rep’s shelf.
 Download the Guide for Creating an Adoptable Sales Process.
 It is intended to create a relevant sales process.
 One that will be seen as valuable.

 Why does this matter?
 Standard one-size-fits-all sales methodologies no longer work.
 Competitors can license the same sales methodologies from the same vendors you can, so there is no competitive advantage to be had by adopting the latest sales methodology from the sales training industry.